OWASP/owasp.github.io/pages/chapters/chapter_status.md

 ----
 <section id='needs_update'></section>

-### Newly approved or Reactivated chapters that are not active.
+### Newly approved or Reactivated chapters that have not been made active.
 (Needs to update Website and/or remove default info.)
 <ul>
 {% for chapter in site.data.chapters %}
     {% if chapter.build != 'no pages' and chapter.region contains 'Website Update' %}